-One culprit can be an opened settings page (vivaldi://settings/all/).
-Normally, your first stop is in the settings tab as you might want to make some tweaks to the browser before using it.
+One reason for the browser’s slow pace can be an opened settings page (vivaldi://settings/all/).
+Normally, your first stop is in the settings tab, as you might want to make some changes to the browser before using it.

 2. Modify or disable browser functions

-- vivaldi://settings/startup/ – enable the “Lazy Load Restored Tabs” option if you previously configured the browser to load the last session upon startup.
+- Now, enable the Lazy Load Restored Tabs option if you previously configured the browser to load the last session upon startup.